kaiyuanw/mdtest/mdtest/README.md

 }
 ```

+`mdtest create` can be used to create a sample test script for you.
+The way to
-The way to write integration tests for flutter apps follows
+write integration tests for flutter apps follows
 [flutter integration testing](https://flutter.io/testing/#integration-testing).